-If we want to include in our code namespaces for the operation in our classes, declared in some file or set of files, this should be done by the so named using directives.
-They are not required, but if they exist, they are on the first lines in the class file, before the declaration of the classes or other types.
-In the next paragraphs we will understand how they exactly are used.
+If we want to include in our code namespaces for the operation of our classes, declared in some file or set of files, this should be done by the so called using directives.
+They are not required, but if applied, they should appear on the first lines of the class file, before the declaration of classes and other types.
+In the next paragraphs we will see how they are exactly used.

-After the insertion of the used namespaces, the next is the declaration of the namespace of the classes in the file.
-As we know, there is no requirement to declare classes in a namespace, but it is a good programming technique if we do it, because the class distribution in the namespace is used for better organization of the code and determination of the classes with equal names.
+There is no requirement to declare classes in a namespace, but it is a good programming technique.
+The distribution of classes in namespaces allows for better organization of the code and definition of different classes with the same name.

-The namespaces contain classes, structure, interfaces and other types of data, and as well other namespaces.
-An example of nested namespace is System, which contains the namespace Data.
-The full name of the second namespace is System.Data and one is nested in the namespace System.
+The namespaces contain classes, structures, interfaces and other types of data, as well as other (nested) namespaces.
+An example of namespace nesting is System, which contains the namespace Data.
+The full name of the second namespace is System.Data and it is nested in the namespace System.

-The full name of a class in .NET Framework is the class name, preceded by the namespace in which the class is declared, e.g.: <namespace_name>. <class_name>.
-By the using reserved word we can use types from certain namespace, without writing the full name, e.g.:
+The full name of a class in .NET Framework is the class name, preceded by the name of the namespace in which the class is declared, e.g.: <namespace_name>. <class_name>.
+By means of the reserved using word we can use types from a certain namespace, without having to write the full name, e.g.: